moonbuggy/orange-pi-zero-alpine/README.md

 Seems to function just fine.

 ### WiFi
-The xradio WiFi is functional.
+The xradio WiFi is generally functional, although there will be many "missed interrupt" warnings in the log and some (presumably) associated packet loss.
+This seems to be caused by an issue in the hardware and/or the driver and is not exclusive to this build.

 It can be started with `wpa_supplicant` directly from the command line, or as a service via OpenRC, adding the following to `/etc/conf.d/wpa_supplicant`:

 ```
 wpa_supplicant_args="-B -i wlan0 -c /etc/wpa_supplicant/wpa_supplicant.conf"